georgeNikmus/Pd4Max/README.md

-Pd4Max library contains some of the most important Pure Data objects for signal processing and enables the precise realization of the patches/examples from M.Puckette's "Theory and Techniques of Electronic Music" (https://github.com/georgeNikmus/The-Theory-and-Technique-of-Electronic-Music-Max-Patches), and A.Farnell's "Designing Sound" (https://github.com/georgeNikmus/Designing-Sound-Max-Patches) in the Max/MSP environment.
+The Pd4Max library contains some of the most essential Pure Data (PD) objects for signal processing into the Max/MSP environment.
-Using this library any Pure data project should be precisely portable with some minor modifications.
+It enables accurate implementations of the patches/examples from M.Puckette's "Theory and Techniques of Electronic Music" (https://github.com/georgeNikmus/The-Theory-and-Technique-of-Electronic-Music-Max-Patches), and A.Farnell's "Designing Sound" (https://github.com/georgeNikmus/Designing-Sound-Max-Patches).
-The binaries only work for Windows systems,but I have included the source code if you wish to compile them for MacOS.
+With this library, most Pure Data projects can be ported to Max/MSP with some minor modifications.
-Welcome for corrections and other contributions if you are interested.
+The binaries are currently available for Windows,but I have included the source code for those who wish to compile the objects for MacOS.

-Note: pdquad~ object refers to the biquad~ PD object.
-I changed the name to avoid conflicts.
+Contributions and corrections are welcome!

-In Max/MSP biquad~ already exists but is slighlty different than the biquad~ for PD
+Note: The pdquad~ object corresponds to the biquad~ PD object.
+I changed the name to avoid conflicts, as Max/MSP already includes a biquad~ object, which is slighlty different than the biquad~ PD object.